Premier League: Team-by-team guide to the new season

 Notable ins: Tyrone Mings (Bournemouth, €28.8m), Wesley Moraes (Club Brugge, €23.9m), Matt Targett (Southampton, €15m), Douglas Luiz (Man City, €16.3m), Marvelous Nakamba (Club Brugge, €11.9m), Tom Heaton (€8.7m), Ezri Konsa Ngoyo (Brentford, €13m), Björn Engels (Reims, €7.8m)

-Notable outs: Scott Hogan (Stoke City, undisclosed), Mile Jedinak (released), Alan Hutton (released), Glenn Whelan (released), Ross McCormack (released), Albert Adomah (free, Nottingham Forest)
+Notable outs: Scott Hogan (Stoke City, loan), Mile Jedinak (released), Alan Hutton (released), Glenn Whelan (released), Ross McCormack (released), Albert Adomah (free, Nottingham Forest)

 Prediction: 13th